lerna-stack/akka-entity-replication/docs/implementation_guide.md

 )
 ```

-### Fixing leader actor every shard
+### Fixing leader actor per shard

 By default, all raft actors can become a Leader.
-You can fix a Leader actor every shard by setting a sticky leader.
+You can fix a Leader actor per shard by setting a sticky leader.

 ```scala
 import akka.actor.typed.ActorSystem